webplatform/docs/css/properties/flow-into/index.md

 Setting a descendent's [[css/properties/flow-into|'''flow-into''']] to '''none''' has no effect, and cannot be used to prevent the descendent from flowing along with the ancestor.

+See [[tutorials/css-regions|Using CSS Regions to flow content through a layout]] for an overview of CSS Regions.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification